Gabriel Moreno Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.24).

-- Angels pitchers combine to give up 90 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Canning gets the start for the Angels, his 13th of the season.
-He is 6-2 with a 3.99 ERA and 62 strikeouts through 65 1/3 innings pitched.
+- Anderson gets the start for the Angels, his 15th of the season.
+He is 4-2 with a 5.54 ERA and 60 strikeouts in 74 2/3 innings pitched.

-- His most recent time out was on Sunday against the Colorado Rockies, when the righty went six scoreless innings while giving up four hits.
+- The lefty's last time out came on Sunday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while allowing four hits.

-- The 27-year-old has put up an ERA of 3.99, with 8.5 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .238 against him.
+- In 14 games this season, the 33-year-old has amassed a 5.54 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.